 Every good business needs a unique selling point (USP) so that they can offer something different to their competitors.
 But asking a business to define their USP is not always a simple task.
 When struggling to come up with an answer, it can often be a better question to ask what makes you better than your competitors.
-This could be a particular product or service or possibly even a way a company handles their customer service policies and procedures.
+This could be a particular product or service or possibly even away a company handles their customer service policies and procedures.
 This is a big part of defining your USP and it is something we will explore in this blog post here.
 Not only will this blog post examine what a USP is, but it will also show you how to both create and implement your USP to help drive sales to your business.

 What is a USP?

 A USP is a unique selling point (or sometimes referred to as a unique selling proposition).
 This helps your business to stand apart from other businesses who offer similar products/services as you and also gives customers a reason to choose your business over theirs.
-This may be a product or service itself, or it may be an area of your business which sets your apart i.e. customer service, loyalty programmes or pricing etc. You will find that your USP becomes something that you continually refer to across the marketing mix for your business.
+This may be a product or service itself, or it may be an area of your business that sets your apart i.e. customer service, loyalty programmes or pricing etc. You will find that your USP becomes something that you continually refer to across the marketing mix for your business.
 It is useful to have your USP stated and visible on your website, social media pages, newsletters and print media elements (flyers, leaflets etc.) to remind those who see it why they should choose to be a customer of your business.
 Such is the power of the USP that some businesses make sure to trademark and patent them so that their competitors cannot copy them.

 How to Create a USP?

 There are a few steps to creating a USP.
 These are important to work through to make sure your USP appeals to your target audience.
-Your USP should work on many levels i.e. it should appeal to your customers and also make people think favourably of your business so that they will in turn recommend it to their friends and families.
+Your USP should work on many levels i.e. it should appeal to your customers and also make people think favourably of your business so that they will, in turn, recommend it to their friends and families.
 Consider your USP under the following headings:

 Understand the needs of your target customers